 Scholarships for Refugees at University of Kent

-The University of Kent, in partnership with the Article 26 Project, is able to offer three Article 26 Awards for undergraduate entry in 2021/22.
+The University of Kent, in partnership with the Article 26 Project, is able to offer three Article 26 Awards for undergraduate entry in the 2023/24 academic year.
 These awards are aimed at helping those seeking asylum in the United Kingdom to progress to higher education.

 The benefits of the Article 26 Award are:

 – Each recipient’s tuition fees will be waived for the duration of their program of study at the University of Kent.

 – The recipients will be eligible to receive financial support from the University of Kent to cover the cost of travel (to the University or for group support), books, equipment, etc. (This amount is to be confirmed.)